 All endpoints need to be tested for happy and sad paths.
 You should assert that proper status codes are being returned as well as appropriate response data and error messages.

 You are expected to use a linter on this project and have 0 linting errors.
-You are free to choose your own linting configuration that fits your style preferences, but your project must pass your linter.
+Use the linting configuration from your first project (Palette Picker).
 Bonus points for using a git hook that prevents you from committing any unlinted code.

 - Your application should be automatically deployed to Heroku via CircleCI

 - CircleCI should be running your tests and linter

 - You do not need a staging environment for this project